garden-io/garden/docs/reference/providers/pulumi.md

       # re-run by setting `--force-refresh` on any Garden command that uses the provider.
       runScript:

     # The version of pulumi to use.
-Set to `null` to use whichever version of `pulumi` is on your PATH.
+Set to `null` to use whichever version of `pulumi` is on your PATH, or provide
+    # an absolute path to a terraform binary.
     version: 3.122.0

     # Overrides the default plan directory path used when deploying with the `deployFromPreview` option for pulumi